eighthjouster/androidvilleapp/README.md

 ===================

 Next up:
- - Add a house.
-   - Select an empty spot in the map and record its address.
-Highlight empty spot.
-   - Selecting an already highlighted empty spot clear highlighting (addresses to -1).
-   - Selecting a house should clear any empty spots highlighting (addresses to -1).
-   - Don't proceed until all fields are validated.
-     - For now:  Just the name.

  - Edit a house.
    - If the spot is not empty, don't add.
 Edit instead (retrieve house's name and add it to the dialog.)
      - Add button should change caption to "Edit."